-Gatekeeper operates its US Subsidiary in Bristol, PA which is its service center for transit customer South East Pennsylvania Transit Authority (SEPTA), and school customer The School District of Philadelphia.
-The US Subsidiary employs a team of service technicians and operates a mobile fleet of service vehicles, to provide on-site installation, service and support.
-In addition, Gatekeeper products destined for USA customers are assembled in Bristol PA to comply with "Buy America" requirements and mitigate the impacts of US trade tariffs.
+Gatekeeper operates its US Subsidiary in Bristol, Pennsylvania which is its service center for major transit customer the Southeastern Pennsylvania Transportation Authority and school customer the School District of Philadelphia.
+The US Subsidiary employs a team of service technicians and operates a mobile fleet of service vehicles, to provide onsite installation, service and support.
+In addition, Gatekeeper products destined for US customers are assembled in Bristol, Pennsylvania to comply with "Buy America" requirements and mitigate the impacts of US trade tariffs.
 The US Subsidiary provides service solutions and has recently increased its service fleet vehicles to support growing business in the Philadelphia area.
 The US operation is a model that can be extrapolated to differentiate the Company and obtain greater market share.

-School Seament
+School Segment

-On March 17, 2021, the U.S. Department of Education announced US\$122 billion from the American Rescue Plan to help schools reopen safely and get students back in the classroom.
-The Company believes this funding package presents opportunity for additional business relating to technology on school buses, and the Company is preparing accordingly.
+In 2021, the US Department of Education announced US\$122 billion from the American Rescue Plan to help schools reopen safely and get students back in the classroom.
+The Company believes this funding package presents opportunity for additional business relating to technology on school buses, and the Company is pursuing these opportunities accordingly.